TurboPack/indy_extras/README.md

 The following is located in this repository:

-/TaurusTLS/TaurusTLS_Overview.odt - (OpenDocument Format) - an overview of TaurusTLS
+/TaurusTLS/TaurusTLS_Overview.MD - an overview of TaurusTLS

-/TaurusTLS/What_needs_to_be_done.odt - (OpenDocument Format) - a TODO list of tasks that I may not be able to do.
+/TaurusTLS/What_needs_to_be_done.MD - a TODO list of tasks that I may not be able to do.
 Hopefully, someone will do them.

 /TaurusTLS/src - The source-code for TaurusTLS